 In a digital world saturated with ads, there’s no space to waste.
 This means that when it comes to your campaign, every element must make a meaningful impact.
 One of these key elements is your landing page.
+Here are a few simple tips for optimizing landing pages.

-The landing page plays a pivotal role in the overall success of the campaign and is tasked with establishing credibility and providing value.
-Consciously or not, users scan the landing page for relevance and congruence that furthers the notion that they’re being led to the content your ad promised.
+The page plays a pivotal role in the overall success of the campaign and is tasked with establishing credibility and providing value.
+Consciously or not, users scan the page for relevance and congruence that furthers the notion that they’re being led to the content your ad promised.
 If people feel like they’ve been led astray, they’re likely to leave as quickly as they came, yielding a high bounce rate.

 Understanding the distinctions between a homepage and a landing page, as well as their respective advantages, will help you build the most effective campaign possible.